moonwell-fi/moonwell-contracts-v2/README.md

 Finally it logs total number of failed mutations.

-Following steps needs to be followed for mutation testing:
+The following steps needs to be followed for mutation testing:

-Run certora gambit to generate mutants
+1. Run certora gambit to generate mutations:
 ```
 gambit mutate --json certora/mutation/MultichainVoteCollectionConfig.json
 ```

-Run script
+2. Run script that runs tests against mutants and outputs results into a readme file:
 ```
 sh runMutation.sh
 ```